dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 This example demonstrates the five points described in the preceding section.
 In

-this example, you use a dialog box to get two pieces of information: a person’s
+this example, you use a dialog box to get two pieces of information: a person's

 name and sex.
 The dialog box uses a TextBox control to get the name, and it uses